 She also said that efforts to combat climate change are part of Martin Luther King’s famous 1963, I have a dream speech.
 “This is Dr. King’s dream reborn.
 And fighting climate change helps get us there” she said.
 “We need to respond to climate change today to ensure safe, healthy, prosperous lives for our kids tomorrow.”

 “The solutions to climate change won’t just make us safer and healthier — they are one of the best chances we’ve had in a long time to cultivate economic justice in our communities.
 Clean energy, green infrastructure, and sustainable industries are already creating jobs and opportunity,” Ellis-Lamkins said.
-As we look towards recovery from the economic collapse many are coming to the realization that we need systemic change that includes climate action as both a human rights and a civil rights issue.
+As we look towards recovery from the economic collapse many are realizing that we need systemic change that includes climate action as both human rights and a civil rights issue.